Team-Cartographer/SUITS-2024-LMCC/README.md

 ## Development :technologist:

 To begin the development server, you have to activate both the Python API Server and the NextJS Application:

+### MacOS & Linux :apple: :penguin:

+Simply follow the instructions at [Getting Started](#getting-started-keyboard) for MacOS or Linux, as this will run everything for you.

+### Windows :window:

+For Windows, Universal Scripts are coming soon.
+Until then, follow these instructions:

 ### NextJS Web App